 - Real-time log query:

-- Pushes logs to Log Service within 3 minutes and allows you to view real-time logs in the OSS console.
+- Pushes logs to Log Service within three minutes and allows you to view real-time logs in the OSS console.

 - Provides the log analysis service and typical analysis reports so that you can easily query data.

-- Allows you to query and analyze raw logs in real time and filter logs by bucket, object name, API operation, and time.
+- Allows you to query and analyze raw logs in real time and filter logs by bucket, object name, API operation, or time.

 - Allows you to use Alibaba Cloud Data Lake Analytics or build a Spark cluster to analyze access logs.

-- Allows you to configure lifecycle rules for the specified bucket to convert the storage class of log objects to Archive or Cold Archive for long-term archiving.
+- Allows you to configure lifecycle rules for the specified destination bucket to convert the storage class of the log objects to Archive or Cold Archive.
+This way, these log objects can be retained for a long time.

 Console: Configure real-time log query